AUCOHL/Fault/README.md

-# Fault
+# 🧪 Fault
-Fault is an automatic test pattern generator for netlists with cut-away flipflops.
+Fault is an automatic test pattern generator for netlists that includes scan chain stitching.

 # Dependencies
 * Swift 5.0+